npolyak/NP.Roxy/README.md

 **Cloning the Repository**

-I started using the submodules, so, in order to clone the repository, you need to use the following command git clone https://github.com/npolyak/NP.Roxy.git --recursive -b version_0.9 NP.Roxy
+I started using the submodules, so, in order to clone the repository, you need to use the following command:

+git clone https://github.com/npolyak/NP.Roxy.git --recursive -b version_0.9 NP.Roxy

 **Why and What is Roxy**